BrorH/uioScrape/README.md

 # Usage

 ## scraper.py
-It's easy!
-Just run the python script and pass any UiO subject as the first and only argument.
+Run the python script and pass any UiO subject as the first and only argument.
 Example:
 `python3.8 FYS-MEK1110`
 The subject code is case-insensitive.
-You will be asked to enter your UiO username and password ([why](##FAQ)?).
+You will be asked to enter your UiO username and password ([why](#faq)?).
 You will have to enter these credentials everytime you run the scraper, unless you setup a pin-code.
-See [credentials.py](##credentials.py).
+See [credentials.py](#credentialspy).
 As of now (almost) all pdfs are downloaded into a ./downloads dir in the cloned repo.
 Future versions will feature more controllable downloading options and filtering methods.
 NOTE: When stopping the program mid-scrape, plese only press "ctrl+C" (or equivalent) __one time__ only, as the program needs to safely unmount after a scrape.
 If you did not do this, the program will automatically clean up after you next time you run it, but it may cause some issues (nothing serious) if you act careless